bercik468/multiple_api_sorting_table_v2/README.md

 - React
 - Material-UI
+- Chart.js

 ## Used:

 - multiple API
+- gh-pages

 ## Features

 - The table displays: identifier, name, city and total income of the company.
 - The table is sorted by total income (descending).
-- The application allows to filter results by company name.
+- After filling in the "enter company name" field, the application will filter results by
+  company name.
+- It is also possible to filter the table results in ascending / descending order, just click on the column we are interested in (ID, NAME, CITY and TOTAL INCOME)
+- After selecting the company name, detailed information appears: total and average income (with the option to set the date range), income from the last month and a graph showing the company's income.
 - The results are paginated.
-- After selecting the company name, detailed information appears (total and average income, income from the last month).
 - The application is responsive.

 ## Setup